₹9,372₹20,000

 Famous Pilgrimage Site in Odisha

-Soak in the ancient tales and heritage of Puri.
+If you love history and heritage, Puri is the perfect getaway.
 You can expect heavy rainfalls along with thunderstorms.
-Also, don’t miss the pilgrimage sites at Puri.
+You can also explore the pilgrimage sites at Puri.

 ₹16,927